Equity Compensation 101: RSUs (Restricted Stock Units)

 |State of California income tax||10.23%|

-**Your company is required to withhold additional Medicare tax of 0.9% if your wages exceed $200,000 in the calendar year.
+***Your company is required to withhold additional Medicare tax of 0.9% once your total wages exceed $200,000.

 You can choose from several tax withholding methods:

-- Net Share Settlement: your company keeps a portion of the newly-vested shares equal to the tax needed for withholding.
+- Net Share Settlement: your company keeps a portion of the newly-vested shares for taxes.
 The remaining shares are then deposited to your brokerage account.
+This is by far the most common method.

 - Same-Day Sale: immediately sell all of the newly-vested shares, and some of the proceeds are used to pay taxes.
 The remaining cash is deposited to your brokerage account.